steffen-gronmo/golden-path/README.md

 1. `cd backend`
 2. `dotnet new update`
 3. Delete all files in backend except [package.json](backend\package.json)
-4. `dotnet new hexarch -n "ExampleBackend"`
+4. `dotnet new hexarch -n "GoldenPathBackend"`
 5. Restore customizations:
    1. Adjust compose files for monorepo structure
    2. Update compose and appsettings files for CORS and web app compatibility